Egg Allergy

 Symptoms are severe and called anaphylaxis if they affect the:

-• Circulation – babies and younger children can become pale and floppy.
-Older children and adults may feel dizzy, faint or lose consciousness.
+• Circulation – babies and younger children can become pale and floppy; older children and adults may feel dizzy, faint or lose consciousness.

-How much egg is eaten, whether the egg is raw, loosely cooked or well-cooked, andwhat other ingredients (such as flour) it was cooked with, can affect the likelihood of a reaction occurring.
+How much egg is eaten, whether the egg is raw, loosely cooked or well-cooked, and what other ingredients (such as flour) it was cooked with, can affect the likelihood of a reaction occurring.
 Babies and children may sometimes refuse or show reluctance to eat foods they are allergic to.

 Breast feeding and egg allergy

 Very tiny amounts of egg protein may be passed through a mother’s milk during breast feeding.
 Most infants with egg allergy will not react to this and the mother does not need to remove egg from her diet if there are no symptoms from breast feeding.
-In rare cases, when reactions via breast milk are suspected, a mother may be recommended to avoid egg from her diet for 2-4 weeks before reintroducing egg and monitoring for symptoms.
+In rare cases, when reactions via breast milk are suspected, a mother may be recommended to avoid egg from her diet for two to four weeks before reintroducing egg and monitoring for symptoms.
 A health professional should provide support with this.

 Diagnosing and testing for egg allergy